auth-global/self-documenting-cryptography/README.md

 Cryptography more typically depends on the property that if you know a key, then you can compute a cryptographic function.
 Cryptoacoustics depends upon the converse: if you can compute some cryptographic function, then you know (part of) its key.
 When this proposition holds, that part of the key can be used to convey a message, or _tag_.

+In the cryptoacoustic security model, attackers obfuscate programs in order to hide these tags, and defenders use reverse engineering to reveal these tags.
+This reverses the roles of Fully Homomorphic Encryption (FHE), where defenders obfuscate programs and attackers reverse engineer them.
+So in this sense, cryptoacoustics is an anti-problem associated with FHE.

 Let's say you deploy the G3P for a company, club, or other organization.
 Now one of your password hashes gets stolen.
 The thief decides to use a [botnet](https://en.wikipedia.org/wiki/Botnet) or [other stolen computing resources](https://www.reddit.com/r/aws/comments/x03vay/hacked_aws_account_is_facing_200000_in_charges/) to try to crack that password.

 A security analyst investigating this incident uncovers the thief's executable payload, perhaps because their company has already tapped into the command and control network of the botnet, or perhaps the fraudlent cloud server instance was suspended and terminated, and snapshot of the machine was given to the analyst to decipher.

-Neither this analyst nor your organization have any knowledge of the other's existence, but now they have an implementation of your deployment of the G3P, which must include an invitation to call 555-YOUR-SPY.
+Neither this analyst nor your organization have any knowledge of the other's existence, but now they have an implementation of your deployment of the G3P, which includes an invitation to call 555-YOUR-SPY.

 If this implementation is written in a relatively straightforward way, all the security analyst would have to do is dump the strings contained in the payload, after which they should have zero difficulty disclosing their observations back to your company's counterintelligence tip line.

 Of course the thief might anticipate this scenario, and try to prevent it happening.
 Many simple obfuscation techniques can keep your tags out of a simple scan for string constants.
 If they do that, the thief becomes a (less-than-trivial) attacker of the G3P's secondary cryptoacoustic security model, in furtherance of an attack on the G3P's primary goal of being a password hash function.

 This is why the G3P is designed to be reverse engineered.
 In a secondary yet very fundamental sense, the #1 VIP stakeholders in the G3P are the unknown reverse engineers toiling away on some obfuscated implementation of your deployment.
 Thus the design is driven a desire to simplify reverse engineering as much as possible, across all possible implementations of the G3P.

-In the cryptoacoustic security model, attackers obfuscate programs, and defenders reverse engineer them.
-This is the opposite of Full Homomorphic Encryption (FHE), where defenders obfuscate programs and attackers reverse engineers them.
-So in this sense, cryptoacoustics is an anti-problem associated with FHE.

 Many of the techniques evoked by William Wulf's quote are relatively simple and often impose highly manageable runtime costs.
 Some of these techniques are very clever and devious, as studying IOCCC contest entries can attest.
 They certainly can slow down many good reverse engineers for days.